-Competition for admission to the AHT program is extremely intensive and meeting the minimum requirements does not guarantee an invitation to an orientation session or admission into the program.
+Competition for admission to the Veterinary Technology program is extremely intensive and meeting the minimum requirements does not guarantee an invitation to an orientation session or admission into the program.

 - Grade 12 or equivalent

-- Foundations of Math 11 or equivalent, C+ minimum grade
+- Foundations of Mathematics 11 or equivalent, C+ minimum grade

 - Chemistry 11 or equivalent, C+ minimum grade

-- Biology 11 or equivalent, C+ minimum grade
+- Life Sciences 11 (formerly Biology 11) or equivalent, C+ minimum grade

-- Biology 12, Chemistry 12 or Physics 12 or equivalent, C+ minimum grade.
-Biology 12 is recommended.
+- Any one of the following: Anatomy & Physiology 12 (formerly Biology 12), Chemistry 12 or Physics 12 or equivalent, C+ minimum grade.
+Anatomy & Physiology 12 is recommended.

-- English 12 or BC English Studies 12 (required starting Jan 2020) or English 12 First Peoples or equivalent, C+ minimum grade
+- English Studies 12 or English 12 First Peoples or equivalent, C+ minimum grade

 High school students must submit their Ministry of Education transcript (confirming grade 11 marks) and their grade 12 report cards, confirming enrolment of any relevant prerequisites in progress.
 All other applicants please submit official transcripts of previous secondary school (Ministry of Education transcript) and post-secondary education by the deadline.
 Transcripts may be submitted by the applicant or the issuing institution directly.

-Note: Applicants should have a sound secondary school background and an interest in working with and caring for animals.
+Note: Applicants should have an interest in working with and caring for animals.
 This includes such areas as farms, SPCA, wildlife refuges or any other animal oriented facility.
 Students should have a desire to develop manual and technical skills.
-A minimum of 80 hours of practical experience in a veterinary facility is essential for admission to the AHT program.
-Consultation with practicing RVTs is strongly advised.
+Consultation with practicing RVTs is mandatory.